-Alternatives to Proin
+Alternatives To Proin

 Proin is a medication used to treat canine urinary incontinence.
 Its active ingredient is phenylpropanolamine, a member of the amphetamine class of drugs that acts as a decongestant and appetite suppressant.
 In veterinary medicine, Proin is employed to strengthen a weak urethral sphincter muscle.
 However, it may cause allergic reactions in some dogs, as well as high blood pressure and excitability.
 Fortunately, there are safer alternatives to Proin that may help your puddle-prone pooch.